ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-01-Chain.md

 ---

-A) A very long chain
+A) A chain used in racing

-B) A chain that eliminates lubrication problems
+B) A very long chain

-C) A chain used in racing
+C) A chain made of special materials

-D) A chain made of special materials
+D) A chain that eliminates lubrication problems

 ---

-A chain that eliminates lubrication problems
+D) A chain that eliminates lubrication problems

 ///